gitter-badger/kuzminki/README.md

   ))
   .run(("bob", "bob@mail.com"))
 ```
-If you need to insert colums that exceed the limits of a tuple, larger than 22, you can use a Seq.
+If you need to insert columns that exceed the limits of a tuple, larger than 22.
 ```sql
 INSERT INTO "user" ("username", "email") VALUES ('bob', 'bob@mail.com')
 ```